thoughtworksarts/thoughtworksarts.github.io/app/_projects/sentient-thespian.markdown

 *The Sentient Thespian* is the first of a planned trilogy of films featuring MekaMon, to be titled *Golemopolis*.
 Artist Adrianne Wortzel is working on the second film now as part of a residency in the Costa Rican jungle.

 {% include image file='the-sentient-thespian.jpg'
-   caption='A screenshot from *The Sentient Thespian*' %}
+   alt='A grayscale video still showing a very small robot approaching a very large robot' caption='A screenshot from *The Sentient Thespian*' %}

 Wortzel says of her work: “The playfulness of MekaMon has allowed me to emulate human emotions through gestures.
 This points to the potential for the creation of new social, dramaturgical and